 Bayer License.
 In January 2020, the Company entered into a license agreement with Bayer HealthCare LLC, or Bayer, regarding the further development and commercialization of Ovaprene in the U.S. Upon execution of the agreement, the Company received a \$1.0 million upfront non-refundable license fee payment from Bayer.
-Bayer, in its sole discretion, has the right to make the license effective by paying the Company an additional \$20.0 million, referred to as the "Clinical Trial and Manufacturing Activities Fee."
-Such license would be exclusive with regard to the commercialization of Ovaprene for human contraception in the U.S. and co-exclusive with the Company with regard to development.
+Bayer, in its sole discretion, has the right to make the license effective by paying the Company an additional \$20.0 million.
+The Company concluded that there was one significant performance obligation related to the \$1.0 million upfront payment: a distinct license to commercialize Ovaprene effective upon the receipt of the \$20.0 million fee.
+The \$1.0 million upfront payment will be recorded as license revenue at the earlier of (1) the point in time the Company receives the \$20.0 million fee, the license is transferred to Bayer and Bayer is able to use and benefit from the license and (2) the termination of the agreement.
+As of June 30, 2020, neither of the foregoing had occurred.
+The \$1.0 million payment is recorded as deferred revenue in the Company's consolidated balance sheet at June 30, 2020.